 The logic program is displayed on the screen of the GLC unit.
-The GLC2400 Series and the GLC2600 Series models support this feature.
+The GLC2000 Series and the LT Series models support this feature.

-- The logic program cannot be edited, and values stored in the variables cannot be changed in the GLC ladder monitor feature. - GLC ladder monitor screens cannot be monitored using GP-Web or GP-Viewer software.
+GLC ladder monitor screens cannot be monitored using GP-Web or GP-Viewer software.

 6.2 Starting/Exiting the GLC Ladder Monitor